ankane/scrub_params/README.md

 :lock: Secure Rails parameters by default

-HTML has no business in most parameters.
-Take the **whitelist approach** and remove it by default.
+HTML and Javascript have no business in most parameters.
+Take the **whitelist approach** and remove them by default.

 **Note:** Rails does amazing work to prevent [cross-site scripting (XSS)](http://en.wikipedia.org/wiki/Cross-site_scripting), but storing `<script>badThings()</script>` in your database makes it much easier to make mistakes.